-Create a BitTimingFd instance for a sample point.
+Create a BitTimingFd instance for a given nominal/data sample point pair.

 This function tries to find bit timings, which are close to the requested sample points.
 It does not take physical bus properties into account, so the calculated bus timings might not work properly for you.